-Christmas Menu 2020: Cinnamon Buns, Ham, Mustard Sauce, Glogg & More
+Christmas Menu: Overnight Brioche Cinnamon Rolls, Mustard Sauce, Scalloped Potatoes & More

 A few weeks ago, while revisiting this butternut squash lasagna post, I spotted a photo of a Dakin ham, something my aunt always has on hand around the holidays.
 Feeling immediately nostalgic for Christmases past, I ordered a half bone-in ham.

 I’m so looking forward to scoring it, studding it with cloves, and glazing it with some sweet, syrupy concoction, but I’m mostly looking forward to leftover ham sandwiches on the above-pictured rolls (recipe below), smeared with my grandmother’s mustard sauce.